cvidhyac/learn-python/README.md

 * Explain Operator Precedence (hint: P E D M A S rule)

-**See [Shallow vs deep copy](python-concepts/shallow-deep-copy.py) What is the difference between shallow and deep copy?
+**See [Shallow vs deep copy](python-concepts/shallow-deep-copy.py)
+* What is the difference between shallow and deep copy?
+* What are the immutable data types in python, which are mutable?
+* Explain Python pass-by-object-reference concept, how to make data immutable, what are the equivalent immutable types of mutable types?

 Skipping practice for number basics -